-- 4.1.
-Aseptic technique is a set of specific practices and procedures performed under carefully controlled conditions with the goal of minimizing contamination by potential pathogens. - 4.2.
-In order to comply with Policy # 16 Survival Surgery of Rodents, steps must be followed to prepare the surgical area, animal, surgeon, and surgical instruments and/or implants. - 4.3.
-Though rodents may survive a surgical procedure that is not done aseptically, major physiological changes will occur as the animal's immune system fights infection and these can significantly impact animal welfare and research results.
+- 4.2.
+In order to comply with Policy # 16 Survival Surgery of Rodents, steps must be followed to prepare the surgical area, animal, surgeon, and surgical instruments, supplies and/or implants. - 4.3.
+Though rodents may survive a surgical procedure that is not done aseptically, major physiological changes will occur as the animal's immune system fights infection and these can significantly impact animal welfare and research results. - 4.4.

-- 4.4.
 Though not required, aseptic techniques for non-recovery surgical procedures (especially those that are longer than 1 hour) are highly recommended in order to prevent physiological changes that confound research results. - 4.5.
 The goals of a successful surgery are: maintenance of asepsis, minimizing surgery time, minimizing tissue trauma by gentle tissue handling, and maintenance of normal rodent physiological parameters for the given surgical model. - 4.6.
 Never leave an anesthetized animal unattended.
 Monitor animal until it has recovered from anesthesia enough to be moving around the cage normally. - 4.7.
-Monitoring of and record keeping for post surgical animals should occur at least twice a day for the initial post-op recovery period, more often if animals are showing signs of pain or clinical signs of illness, and must continue daily at least until the surgical incision is healed, sutures are removed and the animal has recovered to the point that is normal for the given surgical model (see Surgical Class and Analgesia Guidelines). - 4.8.
-Suture material, especially braided suture material such as Vicryl, should not be reused from animal to animal.
+Monitoring of and record keeping for post surgical animals should occur as described in the Surgical Class and Analgesic Guidelines document, Policy # 17 Monitoring of Animals Used for Research, Teaching and Testing and the approved Animal Care Protocol and must continue until the surgical incision is healed, sutures are removed, pre-surgical weight recovers or remains stable and the animal has recovered to the point that is normal for the given surgical model (see Surgical Class and Analgesia Guidelines). - 4.8.
+Suture material must not be reused from animal to animal.